blackhan-software/avalanche-cli/README.md

 platform get-stake                                Get the amount of nAVAX staked by a set of addresses.
 The a.. platform get-staking-asset-id                     Retrieve an assetID for a subnet's staking asset.
-Currently.. platform get-subnets                              Get all the subnets that exist. platform get-tx                                   Gets a transaction by its ID. platform get-tx-status                            Gets a transaction's status by its ID. platform get-utxo                                 Gets the UTXOs that reference a given set address.
+Currently.. platform get-subnets                              Get all the subnets that exist. platform get-total-stake                          Get the total amount of nAVAX staked on the primary network. platform get-tx                                   Gets a transaction by its ID. platform get-tx-status                            Gets a transaction's status by its ID. platform get-utxo                                 Gets the UTXOs that reference a given set address.